codecutter1998/Competitive-Coding-Questions/README.md

 # Competitive-Coding-Questions
-Some of the quality questions
+These are some of the quality quetions which I found helpful.I have also uploaded some of codeforces rounds questions solutions